-Objective: The objective of the Fund is to provide a return, net of fees, higher than that provided by the FTSE World Europe Ex UK Index over the long term (at least five years).
+Objective: The Fund objective is to provide a return, net of fees, higher than that provided by the EMIX Smaller European Companies Ex UK Index over the long term (rolling five year periods).

-Policy: At least 70% of the Fund is invested in shares of companies that are based in Europe (excluding the UK).
-Up to 30% of the Fund may be invested in other assets, including shares of companies based anywhere in the world and other closed or open-ended funds (including funds managed by Jupiter and its associates), as well as cash and near cash.
+Policy: At least 70% of the Fund is invested in shares of smaller companies based in Europe (excluding the UK).
+Up to 30% of the Fund may be invested in other assets, including shares of other companies based anywhere in the world, fixed interest securities, open-ended funds (including funds managed by Jupiter and its associates), cash and near cash.